 Best senior dog food for large breeds

-James Wellbeloved Senior Wet Dog Food offers tasty meals that are free from added artificial colours, flavours, or preservatives.
-And for even more peace of mind, it's naturally hypoallergenic so less likely to cause an upset tummy.
-Full of protein, the food is great for larger dogs that still have an appetite.
+James Wellbeloved Senior Wet Dog Food offers tasty meals free from added artificial colours, flavours or preservatives.
+For even more peace of mind, it's naturally hypoallergenic, so it's less likely to cause an upset tummy.
+The food is full of protein and great for larger older dogs with an appetite.

 Pros